-In order to be able to spend relaxing holidays with your four-legged friend in Tyrol, you have to consider a few things.
+In order to be able to spend relaxing holidays with your four-legged friend in Tyrol, you have to consider a few things

 The usual rules for holidays with a dog are valid also in Tyrol.
 Top priority is given to the collection of the excrements of your four-legged friend.
 This is regulated by law for all public parks and farm lands in Tyrol.
 Along many walking paths you will find dispenser with suitable bags.
 If dog owners don't scoop the poop of their dog, they can be threatened with fines up to 1,820.00 Euros.

-* every dog must be marked either by a clearly readable tattoo or a microchip
+- Marking either by a clearly readable tattoo or a microchip

-* EU pet passport where the valid anti-rabies vaccination appears
+- EU pet passport where the valid anti-rabies vaccination appears

-* dog lead and muzzle (a must when travelling by public transfer)
+- Dog lead and muzzle (a must when travelling by public transfer)

-* tick tweezer, iodine solution for disinfection, dressings (for emergency cases)
+- Tick tweezer, iodine solution for disinfection, dressings (for emergency cases)